docb/dbRackModules/README.md

 ### Interface

-Interface is an utility to define an input/output interface for a group of modules or saved selections.
+Interface is a utility to define an input/output interface for a group of modules or saved selections.
 It does not apply anything to the inputs.

 ### Plotter